Brenda Anne Wilson, Ph.D.

 University of Illinois Urbana-Champaign

-Dr. Brenda Anne Wilson is professor of microbiology and associate director of undergraduate education in the School of Molecular & Cellular Biology at the University of Illinois at Urbana-Champaign (UIUC).
+Brenda Anne Wilson, Ph.D., is a professor of microbiology and the Associate Director of Undergraduate Education in the School of Molecular & Cellular Biology at the University of Illinois at Urbana-Champaign (UIUC).
 She holds joint appointments in pathobiology at the College of Veterinary Medicine and in biomedical and translational sciences at the Carle Illinois College of Medicine.
 She is the Illinois Faculty Fellow for Sandia National Laboratories in the Office of the Vice Chancellor for Research and Innovation.